Gravydigger/blog/src/content/post/arch-install/index.md

 ### LVM with Encryption

-So what is LVM?
-LVM stands for Logical Volume Manager, which allows our files to be stores in a volume instead of directly on the partition.
+So, what is LVM?
+LVM stands for Logical Volume Manager, which allows our files to be stored in a volume instead of directly on the partition.
 This allows for easy dynamic resizing of volumes, something which is quite difficult to do with partitions.
-Regardless if you end up using it or not, its always good to have just in case, as there is no downside for having it.
+Regardless if you end up using it or not, it's always good to have just in case, as there is no downside for having it.
 These volumes will reside inside our partition which will be encrypted with LUKS, with more info found on the [wiki](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS).

 #### Encrypting the partition